 - Encourage parents to appropriately support their children’s involvement.

 - Allow training environments to be open to observation by parents.

 - Ensure an open and observable environment for all interactions between adults and participants.

 - Avoid private or one-on-one situations except in an emergency.
 Leave the office door open or have the conversation in a visible but removed part of the facility.

 Responsible Coaching Resources

-To help you on your RCM journey, we’ve developed a detailed implementation toolkit that includes resources, templates and useful links.
+To help you on your RCM journey, we’ve developed a detailed RCM Checklist that includes resources, templates and useful links.
 We update it regularly with new information and tools.